Installing Debian Wheezy with the XFCE Desktop Environment from Netinstall CD

 updated Oct 2013

 Wheezy is the new Debian stable (come November 2014 it will be Jessie!).
-If you'd prefer to follow the next testing Debian, for better package updates, you can add "testing" to sources list instead of "wheezy".
+If you'd prefer to follow the next testing Debian, for better package updates, you can add "jessie" or "testing" to sources list instead of "wheezy".
 Adding "testing will continue following the testing branch even when the prest Testing becomes stable (i.e Jessie becomes Debian 8).

-Testing is still new in life and there may be things that can break your system...
+However, when Testing is still new in life there may be some things that could break your system...
 I run wheezy and find it stable and very sufficient.
 There are a few packages I install from testing as well, which is still possible, using apt-get and the "-t testing" option.
 But I'm moving onto Jessie pretty soon.

 Upgrading to Testing later on is also possible - see my page upgrade debian

 I made the notes on this page after using the Internet-based install CD.
-This installs a basic Debian system with no desktop manager or software packages and needs to connect to the internet to retrieve some packages -but it is possible to install basic sydtem with no internet connection.
+This installs a basic Debian system with no desktop environment or software packages and needs to connect to the internet to retrieve all of that afterwards -but it is possible to install the very basic system from it with no internet connection.
 You can get a Debian Live CD with a full Desktop Environment of your choice if you prefer, but then you lose the fun of keeping the install cut down to exactly what packages you want.